GottaYotta/PixelSDK/README.md

     })
 }
 ```
 In addition to exporting as a UIImage, the exported image is saved to file as a JPEG at the `image.exportedImageURL` variable.
-After your export has completed, you may move, copy or delete this file.
+After the export has completed, you may move, copy or delete this file.
 When you are finished, you should call `session.destroy()` in order to remove the image from the users drafts.

-#### Video Exports
+### Video Exports

 The below example demonstrates exporting a video.
 Characteristics such as frame rate can be set directly on the video.
 ```swift